pycolibri/pycolibri/docs/source/architectures.rst

 Architectures
 =============

-Architectures represents a collection of advanced architectures for computational imaging that integrates optical systems with deep learning models.
-These architectures are designed for flexibility and performance across a variety of imaging applications.
+A collection of advanced architectures for computational imaging, integrating optical systems with deep learning models.
+Designed for flexibility and performance across various imaging applications.